 Before we can begin designing the sustainable landscape we first must understand the homeowners wants and needs.
 During the initial visit we will ask the homewoner what their goals are and how they visualize the landscape.
 Next we decide how we can meet these goals using the resources we have.
 A design is almost never finalized the first visit.
 Through thoughtfull observation and stimulating the homeowners ideas we will create a skeleton of a design that we can fine tune into a landscape that provides its own needs.

 Gardens begin with pathways, the skeletal system of a yard.
 They draw people into the landscape and lead them through the gardens to areas of interests (patios, storage sheds, play areas, etc.) thereby defining the growing beds.
 Living Edge Landscaping creates signature pathways of elegant curves and adventurous natural shapes.
-We raise and border all our pathways so they stay high and dry in the monsoons while shedding rainwater to the planted areas.
+Pathways can be built with paver bricks, stone, or as simple as mulch.

 Designing with Nature